aws-samples/aws-genomics-workflows/docs/core-env/create-custom-compute-resources.md

 This works best if your customizations are relatively light - such as installing a few small utilities or making specific configuration changes.

-This is because Launch Templates run `UserData` when an instance first launches.
+This is because Launch Templates run a `UserData` script when an instance first launches.
 The longer these scripts / customizations take to complete, the longer it will be before your instance is ready for work.

+Launch Templates are capable of pre-configuring a lot of EC2 instance options.
-Since this will be working with AWS Batch, you only need to supply the `UserData` script below:
+Since this will be working with AWS Batch, which already does a lot of automatic instance configuration on its own, you only need to supply the `UserData` script below:

 ```text